sophiajoseph8/rock-paper-scissors-exercise/README.md

 ## Displaying the Results
 After determing the winner, the application should display the results to the user.
 Outputs (from start to finish) should include at least the following:

-+ A friend welcome message including the player's name (by default, use "Player One").
++ A friendly welcome message including the player's name (by default, use "Player One").
 +The user's selected option
 + The computer's selected option
 + Whether the user or the computer was the winner